AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 ## Work-Integrated Learning (WIL) Use Scenario
 Work-Integrated Learning (WIL) provides a practical domain for applying the three-layer ecosystem framework.
 In this setting, students engage in authentic tasks that resemble professional workflows, while developers or mentors evaluate and support their performance.

 The evaluation focuses on **Layer 3 interactions** between students and developers.
 Each verb (e.g., *Apply, Demonstrate, Reflect, Iterate, Show, Evaluate, Guide, Foster*) serves as an observable indicator of how GenAI is used and scaffolded.
-These verbs can be operationalized into **tick-box or rubric-style assessments** for both students and developers, ensuring that AI-enhanced learning outcomes are measurable and aligned with workplace expectations.
+These verbs can be operationalized into **tick-box, Likert scale, or rubric-style assessments** for both students and developers, ensuring that AI-enhanced learning outcomes are measurable and aligned with workplace expectations.

 ---